 A Peek at the Fun: This DIY party photo booth is perfect for any event!
 Make it for a graduation, a birthday party or any fun occasion and let your guests take their pictures in a frame made with balloons!
 So fun and creative!

-This year though we took on something new…we were in charge of 6th-grade graduation.
+This year though I took on something new… I was in charge of 6th-grade graduation.

-As part of the celebration, we wanted a place for parents and their little grads to take pictures after the event, so we put together this DIY party photo booth made from balloons!
+As part of the celebration, I wanted a place for parents and their little grads to take pictures after the event, so I put together this DIY party photo booth made from balloons!

 How fun is that!?

 This DIY party photo booth could be used for any occasion!
 Got a birthday party?
 Perfect.
-Maybe a retirement or a graduation like we used it for?
+Maybe a retirement or a graduation like I used it for?

 For any occasion when people want pictures, this is a perfect idea!

 This is a little bit of a time commitment to make this cute party photo booth, but I LOVE how it turned out and the kids seemed to love it too!

 - Balloons-I used 5-inch balloons and used about 100-120 of each color